Tii04/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 5.
 A function that reverses a string.
 Task 6.
 A function that prints every other character of a string, starting with the first character, followed by a new line.
 Task 7.
 A function that prints half of a string, followed by a new line.
+Task 8.
+A  function that prints n elements of an array of integers, followed by a new line.